pytorch/glow/docs/NodeSplitting.md

 ## NodeSplitting

 NodeSplitting is a set of utility functions used to perform node splitting at graph level.
-Splitting nodes in multiple smaller nodes has the the following benefits:
+Splitting nodes in multiple smaller nodes has the following benefits:
 - Allows a higher degree of parallelization when computing a larger operator by means of splitting in multiple smaller chunks.
 - Creates subgraphs which locally have a smaller memory footprint than the initial graph thus making